 Remove the fried poppadum with the tongs and place it on a kitchen paper towel to absorb any excess oil.

-What do you eat with Poppadums?
+What do you eat with Poppadoms?

 Most restaurants make them in bulk at least a week in advance.
 Still they are so good - isn't it!!